General Lee (car): Use of the Confederate flag (originally the Virginia battle flag)

-After Bubba Watson, owner of LEE 1, won the 2012 Masters tournament, there was controversy about his using the General in his Twitter header image.
+After Bubba Watson, owner of LEE 1, won the 2012 Masters tournament, there were complaints about his using the General in his Twitter header image.
 On July 2, 2015, Watson tweeted that he would be painting over the Confederate flag on the car's roof.
 This prompted Brian Grams, director of the Volo Auto Museum (which already had another General Lee), to offer to purchase Watson's General Lee, citing how Watson's car was significant because it was used in the show's first season and would be worthy of inclusion in the museum's collection.
 His offer was turned down.
 Watson confirmed in 2020 he still owned the car and that he had removed the flag.

 After demands in 2020 for removal of Confederate symbols, the Volo Museum refused to remove the car they had owned since 2005, another one used during the first season.
 Grams said no one had complained to the museum.